-Gross internal floor area (m2) The gross internal floor area extends to 150 sqm or thereby.
-Neighbourhood and location The subjects are located within the popular Clarkston district, lying to the south of Glasgow city centre where surrounding properties are similar in both age and character.
-More than adequate local shopping, educational and public transport facilities are available close by.
+Gross internal floor area (m2)The gross internal floor area is 224 sq m or thereby.

+Neighbourhood and location The subjects are located within the Battlefield district lying to the south of Glasgow city centre where surrounding properties vary in age and character.
+Adequate local shopping, educational and public transport facilities are available close by.

-Age Believed to be constructed circa 1910. -- ----- --
+Age Believed to be constructed circa 1900.
 Weather Dry but overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks appeared to be of brick construction, rendered externally.
+The chimney stacks appear to be a combination of stone construction and reconstructed brick construction.

-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Classing reacts were viewelly increased with the sid of Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof covering over the original structure was seen to be of pitched design overlaid with a slate finish.
-The roof covering over the bay window projection was seen to be of flat design and overlaid with felt materials.
-Access to the roof void is via a hatch in the landing ceiling.
-This revealed a traditional timber framed construction which was partially floored and insulated at joist level.
-The roof covering over the extension was seen to be of pitched design and overlaid with a concrete tiled finish.
-Due to the nature of construction, there was no roof void area.

-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater goods serving the subjects were seen to be formed in a combination of PVC and cast iron materials.
+The roof was seen to be of pitched design and overlaid with concrete tile finish.
+The bay window was overlaid with a Mansard style roof covering with a flat felt finish.
+The roof covering over the rear extension was seen to be of flat design overlaid with felt material.
+Due the attic accommodation we could not fully inspect the roof timbers and cannot fully comment upon the condition.
+Limited access of the eaves was possible which revealed a traditional timber construction with partial flooring insulated. [ Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Rainwater goods are historic were seen to be formed in a combination of PVC and cast iron materials.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls were seen to be of traditional solid construction with a stone front finish.
-The extension appeared to be of modern cavity construction with a facing brick finish.
+The main walls were seen to be of solid stone construction.
+The extension appears to be of brick / block construction overlaid with a stone style and render finish.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows in the property were seen to be a combination of replacement uPVC construction containing double glazing, Velux style window units and timber framed, single glazed stained glass windows.
-It is assumed that replacement windows comply with relevant building and fire regulations.
-The subjects are accessed by glazed timber door to the front, modern double glazed timber door to the side and double glazed modern sliding doors to the rear.
-The fascias and soffit boards to the original building were seen to 20 MEARNS ROAD, CLARKSTON,
+The windows within the property were seen to be a combination of replacement UPVC construction containing double glazing, timber framed construction containing single glazing and a velux window unit.
+The subjects are accessed by timbers door to the front and double glazed patio doors to the rear.
+The fascia boards to the rear extension were seen to be of timber construction.